Finance Your Rural Home with USDA Zero-Down

 Buyers can also use

-seller concessions or lender credits to reduce out-of-pocket
+seller concessions or lender credits to further reduce

-costs further.
-Flexible credit requirements and low fees make it
+out-of-pocket costs.
+Flexible credit requirements and low fees make

 limited savings.